bajwan/263/algorithm_analysis/PITCHME.md

 Actually, what does that question mean?

-Let's see how it runs on a few different machines.
+Let's see how it runs on a few different machines with different input sizes.
 EOS first:
 ---
 **Algorithmic Analysis**

 Now my demo machine:
+---
+**Algorithmic Analysis**

+Let's graph the results.
+What do we see?
 ---
 **Algorithmic Analysis**